Indonesian National Revolution: Operation Kraai and General Offensive (Serangan Oemoem)

 Once again, international opinion of the Dutch military campaigns was one of outrage, significantly in both the United Nations and the United States.
-U.S. Secretary of State George C. Marshall threatened to stop all of the economic aid program to the Netherlands unless they immediately withdraw from Indonesia and transferred all of the sovereignty to Indonesia.
+U.S. Secretary of State George C. Marshall threatened to stop all of the economic aid program to the Netherlands unless they immediately withdrew from Indonesia and transferred all of the sovereignty to Indonesia.
 In January 1949, the United Nations Security Council passed a resolution demanding the reinstatement of the Republican government.
 United States aid specifically earmarked for Dutch Indonesia was immediately cancelled and pressure mounted within the US Congress for all United States aid to be cut off.
 This included Marshall Plan funds vital for Dutch post-World War II rebuilding that had so far totalled $US 1 billion.
 The Netherlands Government had spent an amount equivalent to almost half of this funding their campaigns in Indonesia.
 That United States aid could be used to fund "a senile and ineffectual imperialism" encouraged many key voices in the United States – including those amongst the US Republican Party and from within American churches and NGOs – to speak out in support of Indonesian independence.
+In protest, the Pasundan cabinet, along with the cabinet of the largest federal state, the State of East Indonesia, resigned, to the embarrassment of the Dutch, who had planned a conference to discuss the form of the federal Indonesian state.